senarvi/senarvi.github.io/_posts/2015-12-09-quantities-of-information-and-probability-theory.md

 2^{H(X)} = 2^{-\sum_{x \in X} p(x) \log_2(p(x))}
 $$</div>

+Perplexity tells us how many sides we need on a fair dice to get the same uncertainty as we have on the random variable.
 We can easily see that the perplexity of a fair coin is 2 (we are “two ways perplexed” about the outcome of the random experiment).
-Perplexity tells us how many sides we need on a fair dice to get the same uncertainty.

 ### Information content